Jalle19/home-assistant-addon-repository/eda-modbus-bridge/DOCS.md

   port: 1883
   username: ''
   password: ''
   # Publish interval in seconds.
-Any value should work here but on some devices to low interval might lock up the
+Any value should work here but on some devices too low interval might lock up the
   # ModBus interface requiring a reboot of the EDA unit to make the interface responsive again.
   publish_interval: 60
 http: